-(1) In accordance with the requirements of the Qatar Commercial Companies Law No. 11 of 2015 and the Company's Article of Association, a minimum of 10% of the annual profit should be transferred to legal reserve until the reserve equals 50% of the share capital.
-The reserve is not available for distribution except in the circumstances stipulated in the above law and the Company's Articles of Association.
+(1) In accordance with the requirements of the Qatar Commercial Companies Law No. 11 of 2015 and the Company's Articles of Association, a minimum of 10% of the annual profit, should be transferred to legal reserve until the reserve equals 50% of the share capital.
+The reserve is not available for distribution except in the circumstances stipunted in the appropriate Company's Articles of Association.